proenterprise/yeenvoice/docs/client_portal.rst

 Client Portal
 =============

 The invoicing process is a two-way street.
 You bill the client; the client views and pays the invoice.
 Why not make it as easy as possible for you – and for your clients?
-This is the purpose of Invoice Ninja's Client Portal.
-With Invoice Ninja, you can choose to provide a portal for your clients where they can open and view your invoices, and even make payments, all via the Invoice Ninja website.
+This is the purpose of Yeenvoice's Client Portal.
+With Yeenvoice, you can choose to provide a portal for your clients where they can open and view your invoices, and even make payments, all via the Yeenvoice website.

 You can modify the Client Portal with a range of settings.
 To modify the client portal, go to Advanced Settings > Client Portal.